db47h/grog/README.md

 Not really features, but worth mentioning:

+- NOT game oriented: since you have control over the event loop, feel free to wait for events before drawing.
+Or draw only whenever is necessary.
 - No built-in Z coordinate handling.
 Z-order must be managed by the client code (just draw in the proper order).
 This might end-up being implemented, depending on available time for trying different solutions.